What is China's peace proposal for the war in Ukraine? - ExBulletin

 China has made contradictory statements regarding its position.
 He says Russia was spurred into action by NATO’s eastward expansion, but also claimed neutrality in the war.

-Before Russia’s attack, Xi and Putin attended the opening of last year’s Winter Olympics in Beijing and issued a statement that their governments had boundless friendship.
+Before Russia’s attack, Xi and Putin attended the opening of last year’s Winter Olympics in Beijing and issued a statement that their governments had a “boundless” friendship.
 China has since ignored Western criticism and reaffirmed that commitment.

 Putin said he expects Xi to visit Russia in the coming months.
 China has yet to confirm this.

-China is trying to have it both ways, Blinken told NBC on Sunday.
+China is “trying to have it both ways,” Blinken said on NBC on Sunday.

 HAS CHINA PROVIDED ANY SUPPORT TO RUSSIA?